gpaux/Mediana/DataModel.md

 ---
 {% include JB/setup %}

-## About
+## Summary

 Data models define the process of generating patient data in clinical trials.

 ## Initialization

 A data model can be initialized using the following command

 {% highlight R %}
 # DataModel initialization
 data.model = DataModel()
 {% endhighlight %}

-Initialization with this command is higlhy recommended as it will simplify the add of related objects, such as `OutcomeDist`, `Sample`, `SampleSize`, `Event`, `Design` objects.
+It is highly recommended to use this command as it will simplify the process of specifying components of the data model, e.g., `OutcomeDist`, `Sample`, `SampleSize`, `Event` and `Design` objects.

-## Specific objects
+## Components of a data model

-Once a `DataModel` object has been initialized, specific objects can be added by using the '+' operator to add objects to it.
+Once the `DataModel` object has been initialized, components of the data model can be specified by adding objects to the model using the '+' operator as shown below.

-### OutcomeDist
+### `OutcomeDist` object

 #### Description

-Specify the outcome distribution of the generated data.
+This object specifies the distribution of patient outcomes in a data model.
 An `OutcomeDist` object is defined by two arguments:

-- `outcome.dist`, which defines the outcome distribution.
+- `outcome.dist` defines the outcome distribution.

-- `outcome.type`, which defines the outcome type (optional).
-This arguments only accepts:
+- `outcome.type` defines the outcome type (optional).
+There are two acceptable values of this argument: `standard` (fixed-design setting) and `event` (event-driven design setting).

-	- `standard`: for fixed design setting.

-	- `event`: for event-driven design setting.

-Several distributions are already implemented in the Mediana package (listed below, along with the required parameters to specify in the `outcome.par` argument of the `Sample` object) to be used in the `outcome.dist` argument:
+Several distributions that can be specified using the `outcome.dist` argument are already implemented in the Mediana package.
+These distributions are listed below along with the required parameters to be included in the `outcome.par` argument of the `Sample` object:

 - `UniformDist`: generate data following a **univariate distribution**.
 Required parameter: `max`.